wombleton/gitlaw-nz/acts/I/Interpretation Act 1999.md

     *   (c) if 1 January falls on a Friday, the following Monday; and

-    *   (d) if 1 January falls on a Saturday or a Sunday, the following Monday and Tuesday
+    *   (d) if 1 January falls on a Saturday or a Sunday, the following Monday and Tuesday; and

+    *   (e) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday

     _writing_ means representing or reproducing words, figures, or symbols in a visible and tangible form and medium (for example, in print).